 It is the brevity of life together with the longevity of death that gives one just cause to pause.

 These are not the words of doom and gloom.
 Rather, they are a sober reminder that life is too precious to squander.
 This is a lesson God often repeats:

 Do not boast about tomorrow, for you do not know what a day may bring.
 Proverbs 27:1 ESV

 Behold, you have made my days a few handbreadths, and my lifetime is as nothing before you.
 Surely all mankind stands as a mere breath!
 Psalm 39:5 ESV

 What is your life?
 For you are a mist that appears for a little time and then vanishes.
 James 4:14 ESV

 Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 Ephesians 5:15-16 ESV

-Nough said!
-Lord, help us today to live in light of our dead-line.
+Enough said!
+Lord, help us today to live with joy and purpose in light of our dead-line.

 READ MORE.
-You can click here for Mark's entire essay, just make sure you reserve sufficient time to digest his thoughts.
+You can click here for more of Mark's essays.
+Reserve sufficient time to digest his thoughts.
 They are too good to hurry!

-Mark Eckel, "The Graveyard Schools the Schoolyard: Contemplation of Death for Education in Life." www.warpandwoof.org.
-Accessed April 17, 2011.
+“History records that King Philip of Macedon” from Mark Eckel, "The Graveyard Schools the Schoolyard: Contemplation of Death for Education in Life." www.warpandwoof.org.
+Accessed October 8, 2018.